prettier/prettier/website/README.md

    yarn build:website
    ```

    To build for the current branch, use `yarn build:website:pr` (or `PULL_REQUEST=true yarn build:website` in non-Windows OSes).
 Otherwise, a release version of Prettier from `node_modules` is used.
+(Caution: `node --run build:website:pr` does not work in Windows)

 2. Switch to the `website` directory and start the development server: